CosmosContracts/warpzone/README.md

 3. Install dependencies ("npm install" or "yarn")
 4. Run development server ("npm run dev" or "yarn dev")

+## Contribution

+1. Stage your changes ("git add .")
+2. Type "git commit" to launch the commitizen CLI
+3. Fill in every part of the commit message
+4. Type ":qa" and hit Enter.

 ## Requirements

 Please ensure you have the [**Keplr wallet extension**](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap) installed in your **Chrome based browser** (Chrome, Brave, etc).